 The end of the world?
 Yes.
 Do you still want to make this road trip?
 Then read more tips and information below because driving on the Dempster Highway requires preparation.

-We drove from Alaska via Taylor Highway and Top of the World Highway.
+We drove from Alaska via Taylor Highway and the odd town of Chicken and Top of the World Highway.
 We stopped for two days in unique Dawson City to prepare for our adventure drive to the Arctic Ocean and Tuktoyaktuk.
 As we started our adventure with Dempster Highway in Dawson City, we covered 1134 mi (1824 km) in both directions.

 Dempster Highway Map